Faucaria tigrina (fow-KAR-ee-uh tig-REE-nuh), the Tiger’s Jaw, is a succulent which belongs to the Aizoaceae family.

 Remove the affected leaves as soon as possible to limit the damage.

-At the same time, refrain from watering the plant and create an environment that has less humidity.
+At the same time, refrain from watering the plant and create an environment with less humidity.

 Suggested Use For Faucaria